EnyoYoen/Plume/README.md

 ```

 Plume is available for Windows (x64), Linux (x64) and MacOs (x64) for now.
-You can compile Galaxy if it is not available for your operating system or your arch : [Build and Run](#build-and-run).
+You can compile Plume if it is not available for your operating system or your arch : [Build and Run](#build-and-run).

 ## Build and Run
 ### Dependencies